Book of Revelation

 The Book of Revelation, also known as the Book of the Apocalypse or the Apocalypse of John, is canonically the last book of the New Testament.
 Written in Greek, its title is derived from the first word of the text, apocalypse (ἀποκάλυψις), which means "revelation" or "unveiling".
 The Book of Revelation is the only apocalyptic book in the New Testament canon, (Note: Other apocalyptic texts popular in the early Christian era did not achieve canonical status.
 2 Esdras (otherwise known as the "Apocalypse of Ezra") is recognized as a part of the Ethiopian Orthodox biblical canon, but in the Old Testament.) and occupies a central place in Christian eschatology.

 The book spans three literary genres: the epistolary, the apocalyptic, and the prophetic.
 It begins with John, on the island of Patmos in the Aegean Sea, addressing letters to the "Seven Churches of Asia" with exhortations from Christ.
-He then describes a series of prophetic and symbolic visions, which would culminate in the Second Coming of Jesus Christ.
-These visions include figures such as a Woman clothed with the sun with the moon under her feet and a crown of twelve stars, the Serpent, the Seven-Headed Dragon, and the Beast.
+He then describes a series of prophetic and symbolic visions preceding the Second Coming of Jesus Christ.
+These visions include figures such as a woman clothed with the sun with the moon under her feet and a crown of twelve stars, the seven-headed Dragon, and the seven-headed Beast.

 The author names himself as simply "John" in the text, but his precise identity remains a point of academic debate.
 (Note: Second–third century early Christian writers such as Papias of Hierapolis, Justin Martyr, Hippolytus of Rome, Irenaeus, Melito of Sardis, Clement of Alexandria, Origen, Victorinus of Pettau, and the author of the Muratorian fragment identify John the Apostle as the John of Revelation.
 Modern biblical scholarship generally takes a different view, with many considering that nothing can be known about the author except that he was a Christian prophet.
 In order to make a distinction between the two Johns, contemporary Christian theologians characterize the Book of Revelation's author as "John of Patmos".
 The bulk of Patristic writers, which constitute the earliest tradition of the Christian Church, date the book to the reign of the Roman Emperor Domitian (81–96 AD), which evidence tends to confirm.)
 The sometimes obscure and extravagant imagery of Revelation, with many allusions and numeric symbolism derived from the Old Testament, has allowed a wide variety of Christian interpretations throughout the history of Christianity.

 Modern biblical scholarship views Revelation as a first-century apocalyptic message warning early Christian communities not to assimilate into Roman imperial culture, interpreting its vivid symbolism through historical, literary, and cultural lenses.